Sleep-related hypermotor epilepsy: History

 In 1981, Lugaresi and Cirignotta described a group of 5 patients with paroxysmal attacks of violent movements of the extremities and dystonic-tonic posturing.
 It was initially uncertain whether these events constituted seizures or something else.
 However, the patients had a good clinical response to the anti-seizure medication carbamazepine.
 Ultimately, the epileptic nature of this condition was confirmed with EEG and suggested that they were coming from the frontal lobe.
 The term “nocturnal frontal lobe epilepsy” was suggested as a name for this condition.
 Later in 2014, a consensus conference recommended that the name be changed to sleep-related hypermotor epilepsy.
 There were three main justifications for this change: (1) not all seizures arise from the frontal lobe; (2) seizures do not necessarily occur during the night but rather from sleep; (3) hypermotor describes the most common visible clinical manifestation of the seizures.

 Symptoms

 Seizures in SHE are brief and usually have an abrupt onset and offset.
-The observable clinical manifestations may consist of rapid, hyperkinetic movements as well as tonic/dystonic posturing of the limbs.
+The observable clinical manifestations may consist of rapid, hyperkinetic movements as well as dystonic-tonic posturing of the limbs.
 Other potential manifestations include brief arousals from sleep or wandering ambulatory behavior.
 Non-motor manifestations (such as sensory or emotional phenomenon) are common and retained awareness during seizures may occur.
 Seizures usually occur during non-REM sleep.
 The frequency of seizures can be very high and as many as dozens may occur every night which results in poor sleep quality.
 In addition, many patients with SHE suffer from cognitive impairment and have behavioral/psychological problems.
 There are many risks associated with nocturnal seizures including concussion, suffocation and sudden unexpected death (SUDEP).